Israeli Folk Dance Pioneers in North America

 Mollov attended classes at the Jewish Theological Seminary of America, from which she graduated in June 1950.
 Later she enrolled at Queens College, CUNY, where she received her B.A. in 1976.
 Subsequently, she attended Teachers College, Columbia University, where she was awarded an M.A. in 1980, thus providing the credentials for teaching on the college level.
 An adjunct lecturer at Queens College from 1980 to 1984, Mollov taught a survey course on Jewish dance, which was also presented at Sarah Lawrence College in 1984.
 Beginning in 1980, she conducted lecture demonstrations on Jewish dance for colleges and adult study programs.
-In July 1986 she organized the Jewish Dance Educators Network as part of CAJE (the Coalition for Alternatives in Jewish Education, now The Coalition for the Advancement of Jewish Education) and edited its newsletter.
+In July 1986 she organized the Jewish Dance Educators Network as part of CAJE (the Coalition for Alternatives in Jewish Education, later known as The Coalition for the Advancement of Jewish Education, and now NewCAJE) and edited its newsletter.

 When the Germans invaded Belgium in 1940, her family narrowly escaped, eventually hiding in the countryside of Vichy France, working as farm hands.
 Alone in the fields as a shepherd, she had time to think and to decide what would give meaning to her life, if life ever became normal again.
 The answer was unconditionally dance and Shula, as she became known, held to her wartime resolution, “If I survive, I will dance.”